-In a recent training at Berkshire Sterile, the topic of risk assessment was covered.
-This topic is a very important one with FDA and others, such as clients, around the country.
-In this training I learned about how Berkshire Sterile assesses risk in relation to cGMP manufacture for our clients.
+In a recent training at Berkshire Sterile, the topic of risk assessment was covered – a very important subject with FDA and others, such as international clients.
+In this training, Berkshire Sterile assessed risk in relation to cGMP manufacture for our clients.

 At Berkshire Sterile we look at risk to systems or processes or even the client drug/medical device product.
-We provide sterile manufacturing and therefore we are in a high risk category, the highest.
+We provide sterile manufacturing and therefore we are in a high risk category (i.e. the highest).
 The two primary principles of risk management are:

 - Evaluation should be based on scientific knowledge and linked to product protection